MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/financial-dimensions/financial-dimensions-main-accounts-right-left-language.md

 ---
 # required metadata

-title: Financial dimensions and main accounts in a right-to-left language | Microsoft Docs
+title: Financial dimensions and main accounts in a right-to-left language
 description: This topic describes some of the implementation decisions that you should consider when you use a right-to-left language in Microsoft Dynamics 365 for Operations, and you must set up financial dimensions and main accounts.
 author: RobinARH
 manager: AnnBe
-ms.date: 2016-10-31 18:44:07
+ms.date: 2016-10-31 18 - 44 - 07
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations